 Discover more about the Billy Joss Open Celebrity Golf Tournament.

-The North's biggest music festival takes the stage July 12-14, 2019 at Long Lake near Yellowknife for a groovy, glorious weekend of local, national and global music, plus specialty food, arts and crafts.
-Wintersleep, Lido Pimienta, Snotty Nose Rez Kids and Leela Gilday headline this year's festival.
+The North's biggest music festival takes the stage in mid-July at Long Lake near Yellowknife for a groovy, glorious weekend of local, national and global music, plus specialty food, arts and crafts.
+Wintersleep, Lido Pimienta, Snotty Nose Rez Kids and Leela Gilday headlined last year's festival.

 Discover more about Folk on the Rocks.

 If your rhythm is mellower than Folk on the Rocks, head to the top of the world for this down-home musical shindig.
 The festival boasts Inuvialuit performers, a traditional jigging contest, and a cookout that's likely to feature Arctic delicacies.
 It all happens just metres from the Arctic Ocean, in view of the famous 'pingo' mounds that loom over little Tuktoyaktuk, typically at the end of July or early August.